ankowals/saf/README.md

 	ctx.Object.put("request",RequestSpecification.class, request);

-This metohd puts an object request of type RequestSpecification to ctx.Object bucket with name "request".
+This metohd puts an object of type RequestSpecification to ctx.Object bucket with name "request".
 Later on another step can retrieve it like below

 	RequestSpecification request = ctx.Object.get("request",RequestSpecification.class);